Sylvan Hills High School: Addition of Sylvan Hills North / Junior High (2016–present)

 In 2016, PCSSD opened the Sylvan Hills Freshman Campus after the closure of Northwood Middle School, due to an over-expansion of 9th graders at the high school.
 The freshman campus is held on a portion of the former middle school campus.
 In 2018, it was announced that the 10th graders would also move to the freshman campus, as the main campus was being partially demolished to build a new, larger high school campus.
-Starting in fall 2021, the school will be known as Sylvan Hills Junior High.
+Starting in fall 2021, the school became known as Sylvan Hills Junior High.

 Campus expansion (2019–present)

-Beginning in fall 2019, the school year began in a new three-story classroom expansion, which is now the main school building and boasts state-of-the-art science labs, a new library/media center, cafeteria, and more than 30 classrooms in an open airy environment designed by WER Architects/Planners.
+Beginning in fall 2019, the school year began in a new three-story classroom expansion, which is now the main school building and has science labs, a new library/media center, cafeteria, and more than 30 classrooms in an environment designed by WER Architects/Planners.
 This will complete the $65M capital improvement and expansion of the SHHS campus.
 Three other buildings that are currently under construction and are scheduled to be complete within the next year.
 The Indoor Practice Facility (IPF) and the Multipurpose Arena opened August 2020.
 The Performing Arts Center opened in fall 2020 and holds 999 seats.
 In addition to the main building, several elements of the original campus are in use for the 2020–21 school year including: